Skiing Ability: (Level)

 Although this tour offers the luxury of comfortable mountain huts, it is a rigorous trip demanding stamina for the uphills and proficient skiing skills for the long off-piste downhills.
 With bad-weather contingency plans, we offer this fantastic ski adventure as one that always results in a good time.

 Advanced skiing ability, previous ski touring experience in high alpine terrain and Very Good to Excellent physical condition are required.
-Our courses Backcountry & Ski Mountaineering and Advanced Ski Mountaineering Technique or equivalent skills are necessary.
+The skills covered on our Tahoe Backcountry Ski Tours & Ski Mountaineering Techniques or equivalent skills are necessary prerequisites for this trip.

 REGISTER >>>